LaboratoryOpticsBiosciences/bioimageloader/README.md

 - [ ]  update overview table
 - [ ]  fix plt.rcParams['image.interpolation'] does not work in `./notebooks/_sample_images.ipynb`
     Possible contribution chance to matplotlib!
+- [ ]  Load all anno types, if there are more than one (e.g. BBBC007)

 ## Others
+- [ ]  Migrate repo to LOB account
 - [ ]  More data
     - CRCHisto
     - CEM500K